-The precautions are applicable only for the Integrity server system disks that are configured for host-based volume shadowing, or are configured and shared across multiple OpenVMS Integrity server systems.
-Configurations that are using controller-based RAID, that are not using host-based shadowing with the system disk, or that are not shared with other OpenVMS Integrity server systems, are not affected.
+The precautions are applicable only for the Integrity server and x86 system disks that are configured for host-based volume shadowing, or are configured and shared across multiple OpenVMS Integrity server and OpenVMS x86 systems.
+Configurations that are using controller-based RAID, that are not using host-based shadowing with the system disk, or that are not shared with other OpenVMS Integrity server or OpenVMS x86 systems, are not affected.

-1.4.6.
+1.4.5.
 Using Minicopy in a Mixed-Version OpenVMS Cluster System

-To use the minicopy feature in a mixed-version OpenVMS Cluster system of Integrity server and Alpha systems, every node in the cluster must use a version of OpenVMS that supports this feature.
-Minicopy is supported on OpenVMS Integrity server, starting with Version 8.2 and on OpenVMS Alpha, starting with Version 7.2-2.
+To use the minicopy feature in a mixed-version OpenVMS Cluster system, every node in the cluster must use a version of OpenVMS that supports this feature.

-1.4.7.
+1.4.6.
 Shadow Sets, Bound Volume Sets, and Stripe Sets